Opened 10 years ago

 Now when I switch the KVM away and back, the network stops and the USB no longer functions.

-Changed 10 years ago by BlondeGuy
+by BlondeGuy, 10 years ago

 kvm attached to usb port 5

-comment:15 Changed 10 years ago by BlondeGuy
+comment:15 by BlondeGuy, 10 years ago

-The ThinkCentre?
-M32 after kvm switch trace file is attached.
+The ThinkCentre M32 after kvm switch trace file is attached.
 This is with the KVM on port 5, so the keyboard and mouse are working after the kvm switch.

-comment:16 Changed 10 years ago by David Azarewicz
+comment:16 by David Azarewicz, 10 years ago

 The trace points I was looking for are not in the file you attached.
 Which version of the USB stack are you using?
 If it is some older version, that would explain why I can't find the data I need.
 Please use only the last build I sent you for all testing.
 My current theory is that this is a USB issue.
 I don't want to waste time debugging old code.

-comment:17 Changed 10 years ago by David Azarewicz
+comment:17 by David Azarewicz, 10 years ago

 Also the TFF files seem to be missing.
 It seems that I didn't put them in the warpin package.
 I'll send you a new build.

-Changed 10 years ago by BlondeGuy
+by BlondeGuy, 10 years ago

 After network stops, using new usb driver distribution with trace files.

-comment:18 Changed 10 years ago by BlondeGuy
+comment:18 by BlondeGuy, 10 years ago

 Installed new USB driver and collected trace files.
-See ThinkCentre?
-M32 after kvm switch 2.ftf.
+See ThinkCentre M32 after kvm switch 2.ftf.

-comment:19 Changed 10 years ago by David Azarewicz
+comment:19 by David Azarewicz, 10 years ago

 This is a puzzling problem and I need more information.
 I still cannot figure out what is happening on that system.